Table of Contents

 Students who are pursuing a double major should declare both majors within the recommended timelines for declaring a major.
 Students are discouraged from adding majors or minors later in their academic careers if doing so will delay timely graduation.
 Students have the option of pursuing a second major or a minor after graduation.

-- Will a student with a permanent 13-credit exemption be required to declare/be accepted into a major by the term indicated?
+Will a student who is attending part-time be required to declare/be accepted into a major by the term indicated?

-Students with an approved 13-credit exemption should work with an academic advisor to develop a modified benchmark for declaring a major.
+Students should work with an academic adviser to develop a modified benchmark for applying or being admitted to a major.

 Yes, in circumstances where the student has completed all degree requirements, the University can clear the student for graduation and grant the degree.
 See Administrative Procedure: Administrative Degree Clearance.

-- How does this policy apply to me if I am a degree-seeking student who is not attending full-time?
-Will a hold be placed on my record if I haven’t declared a major by the timelines given in this policy?
+How does this policy apply to a degree-seeking student who is not attending full-time?